jozeflontoc/SQL-Queries-COVID-19-cases-in-Italy-/README.md

 Please note that while the data in this dataset is regularly updated, it may not reflect the most current situation in Italy.
 Additionally, the queries in this repository are provided for informational purposes only and should not be used for medical or public health decision making.

-Feel free to modify this description to suit your needs, and add any additional information that you think would be helpful for others who might use your repository.